isomerpages/nlb-biblioasia/_holding-area/Singapore's Stone Tools.md

 #### **NOTES**

-[^1]: John N. Miksic, Singapore & The Silk Road of the Sea: 1300–1800 (Singapore: NUS Press and National Museum Singapore), 209–63.
-(From National Library, Singapore, call no. RSING 959.57 MIK-[HIS]); The last in-depth publication that discusses stone tools in Singapore is Alexandra Avieropoulou Choo, Archaeology: A Guide to the Collections, National Museum Singapore, ed.
+[^1]: John N. Miksic, *Singapore & The Silk Road of the Sea: 1300–1800* (Singapore: NUS Press and National Museum Singapore), 209–63.
+(From National Library, Singapore, call no. RSING 959.57 MIK-[HIS]); The last in-depth publication that discusses stone tools in Singapore is Alexandra Avieropoulou Choo, *Archaeology: A Guide to the Collections, National Museum Singapore*, ed.
 Jane Puranananda (Singapore: National Museum of Singapore, 1987), 5–17.
 (From National Library, Singapore, call no. RSING 934.1074095957 CHO)

 [^2]: Miksic, Singapore & The Silk Road, 217–18.